Nanolx/NanoDroid/doc/ZeldaSounds.md

-# Zelda ringtones & sounds
+# Zelda ringtones and sounds

-The following **The Legend of Zelda** sounds are included in NanoMod
+The following **The Legend of Zelda** ringtones and sounds are included in NanoMod

 ## Notification sounds